dobin/avred/README.md

 Most antivirus engines rely on strings or other bytes sequences to recognize malware.
 This project helps to automatically recover these signatures.

+Similar to matterpreter/DefenderCheck and rasta-mouse/ThreatCheck, but working on individual PE sections, more modular, and in python.

 ## Install

 ```